 Patagonia Infant Hi-Loft Down Sweater Bunting

-Our warmest one-piece bunting is insulated with Traceable Down (600-fill-power duck down traced from parent farm to apparel factory to help ensure the birds that supply it are not force-fed or live-plucked); lined with soft, polyester fabric and has a generous length to help keep extremities protected whether your little one is crawling, standing or sitting.
+Our warmest one-piece bunting is insulated with 700-fill-power 100% Recycled Down (duck and goose down reclaimed from down products).
+It’s lined with soft polyester fabric and has a generous length to help keep extremities protected whether your little one is crawling, standing or sitting.

-- Warm, 3-panel hood with quilted construction and elastane binding at opening for secure fit; hood is lined with silky, high-pile fleece for extra warmth
+- Warm three-panel hood with quilted construction and elastane binding at opening for secure fit; hood is lined with silky, high-pile fleece for extra warmth

 - Two durable, full-length zippers with internal wind flaps for easy on/off